fmxsh/f3c/f3c-spec.md

 Based in _basic tokens_ and _data_ the highest organizing structures are built.
 They are called _binding structure_.

+### General properties

 A binding structure binds an _[identifier]_ to a _[literal]_ into an _[entry]_.
-All entries must have an identifier to separate it from another entyry.
-We can not use the data itself as entry, because then the same data can not occur twice.
-Thus we identify each separate literal by an identifier that is bound to it.
-An identifier can be both _implicit_ and _explicit_.
-In the first case, no identifier is specified alongside the data, for example `The Data`, and thus the implicit identity is zero-based indexed in sequential order of occurence.
-An _explicit_ identifier is one that is specified alongside the data, for example `The key: The data`.

-All literals have corresponding identifiers associated, as explained.
-There is no literal that has no identity.
+All entries must have an, at its level of nesting, unique identifier to separate it from other entries at the same level of nesting.
+There is no literal with identifier absent.

 All structural meaning of the format arises from this basic concept of binding the two fields of _[identifier]_ and _[literal]_ together in that particular order.
 All syntax center around facilitating this binding.
 What a binding does is to bind an identity to a given set of data which is the literal, for example this valid syntax: `fruit: banana`.
 The identifier is `fruit` and the literal is `banana`.

+### Implicit and explicit identifiers

+A binding structure always consist of a _[identifier]_ and a _[literal]_.
+The _[identifier]_ can be either _implicit identifier_ or _explicit identifier_.
+In the first case, no identifier is specified alongside the data, for example, only this occurs on a line `The data`, and thus the implicit identity is the zero-based indexed of the literal'sposition in the parent field.
+An _explicit_ identifier is one that is specified alongside the data, for example `The key: The data`.

+An _implicit identifier_ occurs when [implicator] is specified as the identifier.
+The identifier is then implied and determined by the ordered sequence in which the fields occur, based in zero-based indexing.
+This applies for both [inline literal] and [block literal].

+In case of _explicit identifier_: a _sequence_ is specified as the identifier to associate with the literal.

+## The four specific binding structures (conceptual definitions)

 The _binding structure_ is the fundamental meaning of the format.
 By analyzing the content and recognizing certain patterns of _basic tokens_ and _data_, meaningful structures of binding _[identifier]_ to _[literal]_ are recognized.
 Any other content that is not recognized is considered to be _nothing_, which means the content is in the absence of fundamentally meaningful structure.